sea120424/VSMgrader_DataScienceWithR/README.md

 bagofprof <- str_split(prof$text[1:109], " ")
 ```

-Then, We cacluate the word length via package magicfor
+Then, We cacluate the word length via package magic_for
 ```r=
 magic_for(print, silent = T)
 for (i in 1:99){